You’ll agree that comparing critical metrics in your data can help uncover actionable and valuable intelligence that can improve your revenue.

 Comparison analysis is comparing data variables for similarities and differences insights.

-As a business owner, conducting a comparative analysis can help you understand your internal problems in-depth and form strategies.
-Also, you can efficiently conduct this analysis to analyze data points with noticeable differences and commonalities.
+As a business owner, conducting a comparative analysis using various skills matrix formats can help you understand your internal problems in-depth and form strategies.
+Additionally, you can efficiently conduct this analysis to examine data points with noticeable differences and commonalities.

-Healthcare practitioners can conduct this analysis to compare the efficacy of two varying types of medications.
-Car factories can leverage this analysis to examine two production processes to determine cost-effectiveness.
+Healthcare practitioners can conduct this analysis using a chart like Tornado chart to compare the efficacy of two varying types of medications.
+Car factories can leverage this analysis with a Tornado chart to examine two production processes to determine cost-effectiveness.

 Other practical uses of comparison analysis include: